constgen/neutrino-preset-react-nodegui/README.md

 ## Hot Module Replacement

 As `neutrino-preset-react-nodegui` completely controls the launching of your application instance.
 It automatically enables Hot Module Replacement for all files during development.
 No extra configuration or changes in your source code are necessary.
-You don't need to restart the application every time files changed.
+You don't need to restart the application every time files are changed.

 Using dynamic imports with `import()` will automatically create split points and hot replace those modules upon modification during development.